+10.2 Pupils with English as an additional language
-- 8.8 Pupils with English as an additional language at The King's (The Cathedral) School: - Pupils with English as an additional language will receive additional learning support if necessary.
-The school will consult with the pupil and the parents as appropriate.
-The school has appropriate welfare support for all such pupils.

-The King's (The Cathedral) School will ensure that:

-- Home-school links are made to involve Parents directly in the work of The King's (The Cathedral); and translation services are made available as quickly as possible; - Links are established within the local community; - Staff work effectively with other local services; - Learning support for ethnic minority pupils is efficient and effective;
+- Pupils with English as an additional language will receive additional learning support if necessary.
+The school will consult with the pupil and the parents as appropriate. - The school has appropriate welfare support for all such pupils. - The King's (The Cathedral) School will ensure that: - Home-school links are made to involve Parents directly in the work of The King's (The Cathedral); and translation services are made available as quickly as possible. - Links are established within the local community. - Staff work effectively with other local services. - Learning support for ethnic minority pupils is efficient and effective.